anarcat/feed2tweet/docs/source/configure.rst

 For the [cache] section:

-- cachefile: the path to the cache file storing ids of already tweeted links
+- cachefile: the path to the cache file storing ids of already tweeted links.
+This file should always use the .db extension.

 For the [rss] section: